jamesphilipps/serverless-offline-plugins/packages/streams/README.md

     sqs:
       enabled: false # Optional.
 Whether to activate SQS queue event mappings
       host: http://127.0.0.1:8050 # Required.
 Host & port of elasticmq instance

+      localQueueManagement:
-      createQueuesFromResources: true # Optional.
+          createFromResources: true # Optional.
 If true, will scan defined Resources for queues and create them according to the config
-      removeExistingQueuesOnStart: true # Optional.
+          removeOnStart: true # Optional.
 If true, will remove all existing queues in elasticmq on startup
-      purgeExistingQueuesOnStart: false # Optional.
+          purgeOnStart: false # Optional.
 If true, will purge all existing queues in elasticmq on startup

       additionalQueues: # Optional.
 Additional queues to create on startup
         -  name: 'Queue1', # Queue name to bind handlers to
            aliases: # Aliases for the queue - Useful when binding to output variables in other stacks